 Questions to Ask About Treatment for Stomach Cancer

-At first, the information you learn about treatment options may seem overwhelming.
+At first, the information you learn about your treatment options may seem overwhelming.
 You may ease the stress by allowing yourself the time to gather as much information as possible about your disease and its treatment.
 Then you can discuss the issues with your doctors, nurses, and loved ones.

 You may find it helpful to make a list of your questions before seeing your doctor.
 Use the list of questions below as a starting place for the questions you might ask.
 To make it easier to remember what your doctor says, take notes during meetings or ask if you can record the conversations.
 It may also help to have a family member or friend with you to take part in the discussion, take notes, or just listen: